DevCycleHQ/devcycle-docs/docs/introduction/quickstart.md

 }
 ```

+---

-## Modify Targeting
+## Step 4.
+Modify Targeting

 Variables deliver different values to different users via Targeting Rules.
 During the creation process for our "Maintenance Mode" feature, some initial Targeting Rules were set up to serve `Configuration 1` or `true` for your personal email address in the development environment.

 In this example, we haven't set any User Properties to target, so we'll update these targeting rules to impact All Users, which is generally how you would want to use Maintenance Mode.

-**Step 1: Change Definition**
+To update these targetting rules, you'll need to:

+1. Navigate to your DevCycle Dashboard.
-1. Under your targeting rules, locate the rule that targets User Email.
+2. Under your **Development Environment** targeting rules, locate the definition that references `User Email`.
-2. Change this rule to target All Users.
+3. Change this rule to target `All Users`.
-3. Click save.
+4. Click `Save`.

 If everything is working, your maintenance mode should now be enabled, and you will see the maintenance mode screen.